Council House, Birmingham: Construction and extensions

 The Council House was extended almost immediately, in 1881-85.
 The architect was again Yeoville Thomason.
-This was a combined art gallery, museum, and the home of the corporation's Gas Department, whose budget subsidised the building, as legislation limited the expenditure of ratepayers' taxes on the arts.
+This was a combined art gallery, museum, and the home of the corporation's gas department, whose budget subsidised the building, as legislation limited the expenditure of ratepayers' taxes on the arts.

 Above the main entrance, which faces Victoria Square, the tympanum contains a mosaic by Salviati Burke and Co. of Venice.
 Above that, the pediment shows Britannia receiving the manufacturers of Birmingham.
 Victoria Square itself was once occupied by Christ Church, a building which was demolished in 1899.

-On 9 August 1902, the Council House, along with the Town Hall, was illuminated in celebration of the coronation of King Edward VII and Queen Alexandra.
+On 9 August 1902, the Council House, along with Birmingham Town Hall, was illuminated in celebration of the coronation of King Edward VII and Queen Alexandra.